BenfengXu/emrel/README.md

 # emrel
-released code for our NAACL22 paper: EmRel: Joint Representation of Entities and Embedded Relations for Multi-triple Extraction
+Released code for our NAACL22 paper: EmRel: Joint Representation of Entities and Embedded Relations for Multi-triple Extraction

+# ToDo